$429 per day if you refuse a place in a CHSLD

 Victoria Della Porta points out that the CHSLD de Sutton team is “incredible”.
 But she does not understand why her mother inherited this place, when one of her roommates had been coveting it for months.
 “His wife told me: ‘I hope my husband will be able to go to Sutton so that I can see him,'” she says.

 In his view, this amount of $429 per day, billed following a refusal related to a family situation, is unacceptable.
 “Imagine an elder saying [au CIUSSS] that her husband cannot go to such a CHSLD because it is too far from her home, says the caregiver, who ultimately paid nothing.
-We don’t care about the human part. »
+We don’t care regarding the human part. »

 A legal practice